simon-ritchie/apysc/docs_src/source/animation_complete.md

 ```

 ```
-Exception: This interface can not be called after an animation is started.
+Exception: This interface can not be called after the animation is started.
 ```

 The calling of the `animation_complete` method before the `start` method will work correctly: